ShaneKelly89/pands-problem-sheet/README.md

 ```
 Follow the instructions provided in the Summary

-# Task 3 Collatz
+## Task 3 Collatz

-This is task 03, where we are asked to write a program to intake a positive integer and output the successive value of the given calculation.
+This is program designed to intake a positive integer and output the successive value of the given calculation.

-## Summary of the program
 When the program is ran (See Running the Program), the user will be asked to enter a positive integer.

 This is a program that will intake any positive integer and output the successive values of the following calculation: